 Thefts from vehicles, whether stopped in traffic or unattended, is also rife in southern France, especially between the cities of Perpignan (near the Spanish border) and Menton (near Monaco).

-The good news is local councils and governments have taken notice of the increased violent crime in the area and in February this year (2011), an extra 75 police officers were stationed in Nice in order to provide better protection for residents and tourists alike.
+The good news is local councils and governments have taken notice of the increased violent crime and have increased policing to provide better protection for residents and tourists alike.

 It's been reported that muggings are on the rise, especially in the Ile de France region that encompasses Paris and the outer suburbs.